psu-epl/psu-epl.github.com/doc/equip/misc/shining3D/shining3D-SOP.md

 ---
 title: Shining 3D SOP
-layout: doc
+layout: sop
-author: "Armaan Roshani"
+author: Armaan Roshani
-date: 11/20/2018
+date: 2018-11-20
-note: This is an alpha version of the SOP.

 ---

+**Note: This is an alpha version of the SOP.**

 ## Table of Contents
 <!-- {:.no_toc} -->